dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 [!code-csharp[](routing/sample/AreasRouting/Startup.cs?name=snippet1)]

 When matching a URL path like `/Manage/Users/AddUser`, the first route will produce the route values `{ area = Blog, controller = Users, action = AddUser }`.
-The `area` route value is produced by a default value for `area`, in fact the route created by `MapAreaRoute` is equivalent to the following:
+The `area` route value is produced by a default value for `area`, in fact the route created by `MapAreaControllerRoute` is equivalent to the following:

 [!code-csharp[](routing/sample/AreasRouting/Startup.cs?name=snippet2)]

-`MapAreaRoute` creates a route using both a default value and constraint for `area` using the provided area name, in this case `Blog`.
+`MapAreaControllerRoute` creates a route using both a default value and constraint for `area` using the provided area name, in this case `Blog`.
 The default value ensures that the route always produces `{ area = Blog, ... }`, the constraint requires the value `{ area = Blog, ... }` for URL generation.

 > [!TIP]
 > Conventional routing is order-dependent.
-In general, routes with areas should be placed earlier in the route table as they're more specific than routes without an area.
+In general, routes with areas should be placed earlieras they're more specific than routes without an area.

 Using the above example, the route values would match the following action: